List of the United States Army munitions by supply catalog designation: .50 caliber

-Ammunition Packing Box
+Ammunition packing box

 A wooden box designed to be reused.
 The lid was secured by tightening brass wingnuts over threaded metal posts in the walls of the chest.
 They were meant to be carried by means of handles milled into the ends of the chest; troops assigned to carry ammo found them hard to grasp.
 Ammunition was shipped in boxes with a hermetically-sealed terneplate lining that had the top soldered on to seal it; this was ripped open using a wire handle built into the top.
 It came in two standard sizes.

-The small M1911 packing box (Dimensions: 16-7/16" Length × 12-11/16" Width × 7-5/8" Height; Volume: 0.92 cubic feet) was secured with 4 threaded posts (one on each side).
-It was used for pistol and submachine gun ammunition.
-Another box (Volume: 0.83 cubic feet) was used for carbine ammunition.
+The small M1917 packing box (Dimensions: 16-7/16" Length × 12-11/16" Width × 7-5/8" Height; Volume: 0.92 cubic feet) was secured with 4 threaded posts (one on each side).
+It was used for pistol and submachine gun ammunition and held 2,000 rounds in cartons (100 x 20-round cartons or 40 x 50-round cartons).
+It could also be used to hold 960 rounds of Caliber .30 ammo (48 x 20-round cartons) or 240 rounds of Caliber .50 (24 x 10-round cartons) ammo.Another box (Volume: 0.83 cubic feet) was used for carbine ammunition.
+It held 2,700 (60 x 45-round cartons) or 3,000 (60 x 50-round cartons) cartridges.

 The large M1917 packing box (Dimensions: 18-7/16" Length × 9-7/16" Width × 14-13/16" Height; Tare Weight: 9 lbs.
 Volume: 1.49 cubic feet) was secured with 6 threaded posts (one on each end and two on each side).
-It was used to store and carry .30- and .50-caliber ammunition.
+It was used to store and carry .30- and .50-caliber ammunition in cartons, clips, belts or links.

 Pre-war and early-war ammo packing boxes were made of stained wood with black-painted lettering.
 Mid- to late-war packing boxes were painted Olive Drab brown with white or yellow lettering that used the item's AIC code and a system of symbols to indicate the contents at a glance.

 The caliber, ammunition type and model (e.g., Caliber .30 Ball M1) were in the upper center field in bold lettering.
 The number of units (i.e., how many bullets or shells there were per box) and packing information (i.e., whether it was in cartons, bandoleers or belts) were on the two lines below it.
 The caliber (CAL .45, CAL .30, or CAL .50) was painted in bold lettering in the upper left corner.
 The gross weight of the box in pounds and its volume in cubic feet was painted in the lower left corner and the Ammunition Lot information (manufacturer code and lot number) was painted in the lower right corner.